Geometry of curves passing through Whitney umbrella: Developable surfaces along a curve passing through Whitney umbrella

-Developable surfaces are classified into cylinders, cones and tangent developable surfaces and their gluing.
-A cylinder is defined by that the director curve is a constant, and non-cylindrical developable surface is defined by that the derivative of the director curve does not vanish.
-A cone is defined by that the striction curve is a constant.
-We newly define pseudo-cylinder surface by the derivative of the director curve has a finite order zero, and also we define a pseudo-conical developable surface by the derivative of striction curve has a finite order zero.
-A pseudo-cylindrical developable surface can give developable surfaces that are progressively closer to cylinders, and pseudo-cone can give developable surfaces that are progressively closer to cones.
+Developable surfaces are classified into cylinders, cones, tangent developable surfaces, and {surfaces obtained by gluing them}.
+A cylinder is defined by the condition that the direction of the director curve is constant, and a non-cylindrical developable surface is defined by the condition that the derivative of the director curve does not vanish.
+A cone is defined by the condition that the direction of the striction curve is constant.

+We introduce a pseudo-cylindrical developable surface as {a ruled surface} in which the derivative of the director curve has a finite order zero, and similarly define a pseudo-conical developable surface as {a ruled surface} in which the derivative of the striction curve has a finite order zero.
+A pseudo-cylindrical developable surface can generate developable surfaces that are progressively closer to cylinders, and a pseudo-conical surface can generate surfaces that approach cones.